Could masks be back? Sedgwick County Commissioners discuss a possible new health order

 It was a call to action.
 Dr. Minns said more needs to be done as the 14-day positivity rate of COVID-19 cases tops 8%.

-Dr. Minns said he will be working Monday afternoon on a possible health order that will be discussed and potentially voted on by commissioners.
+Dr. Minns said he would be working on a possible health order to be discussed and potentially voted on by commissioners on Wednesday.

 Commissioner Jim Howell said he’s not sure a mandate is the best course of action.